bcook254/ansible-role-postgresql/README.md

         state: # defaults to 'present'

 A list of users to ensure exist on the server.
 Only the `name` is required; all other properties are optional.

+    postgresql_privs: []

+A list of privileges to ensure are granted on the server.

     postgres_users_no_log: true